mattneub/RubyFrontier/README.md

 * In TextMate, open RubyFrontier, find the tests, and run each one individually.

+* Alternatively, use the Rakefile.
+This is more work, but it has the advantage that you are not dependent on TextMate's notion of what Ruby version is in force.
+The Rakefile, however, expects an environment variable `TM_SUPPORT_PATH` to tell it where TextMate's `TM_SUPPORT_PATH` is.
+So figure that out in advance; a good way is to run a Ruby script inside TextMate:

+        puts ENV["TM_SUPPORT_PATH"]

-* Use the Rakefile.
-The Rakefile expects an environment variable TMPATH to tell it where TextMate is.
-So work out the path to TextMate in advance.
-In the Terminal, `cd` to the folder containing the _Rakefile_ and then say the equivalent of this, substituting your path to TextMate:
+    In the Terminal, `cd` to the folder containing the _Rakefile_ and then say the equivalent of this, substituting your support path:

-    rake TMPATH=/Users/mattleopard/extra/OSX/TextMate\ stuff/TextMate.app test
+        rake TM_SUPPORT_PATH='/path/to/support/folder' test

 Warnings (the same warnings mentioned in the previous section) are unimportant.
 One `tc_pathname.rb` test skips; this is deliberate.
 You should see 0 failures and 0 errors.